24 Hardwood Flooring Tools for Installation

 6. Heavy Gloves

-Heavy work gloves with reinforced fingertips should a last long time.
-When you’re laying down adhesive, a simple latex glove may be sufficient.
+Heavy work gloves with reinforced fingertips should last a long time.
+When you’re laying down the adhesive, a simple latex glove may be sufficient.

 7. Feather Boards

-Whenever you use a table saw, use the feather board to push the stock past cutting edge.
+Use the feather board to push the stock past the cutting edge whenever you use a table saw.
 The feather board not only creates a smoother cut but also protects your hands from kickback and from getting too close to the blade.
 You can buy them or make them.
 Whichever option you chose, just make sure the feather board fits your specific project.

 8. Electrical Testers

 Electrical testers check for the presence and amount of current in an outlet.
-They let you know if a certain machine can be safely operated from that outlet.
+They let you know if a certain machine can safely operate from that outlet.
 Make sure your extension cords are the proper rating to prevent fires.
 Too little power will burn out an electric motor.

 9. Wood Moisture Meter

 Determining the moisture content in wood flooring is crucial to doing a quality job.
-If the wood has too much moisture, the floor that fit so well when first installed may eventually show cracks, cupping or buckling, and that could mean costly callbacks for the installer.
+If the wood has too much moisture, the floor that fit so well when first installed may eventually show cracks, cupping, or buckling, which could mean costly callbacks for the installer.